 - Obesity and a sedentary lifestyle will make your dog a biohazard:

 If your dog is carrying excessive weight due to lack of activity and extreme food intake, dog farts will increase in frequency.

 - Your dog is not capable of absorbing all the vital nutrients from his food and this makes him gassy:

 - Prevent your dog from eating too fast.
 To prevent air ingestion during a meal, make sure you slow down your dog in bolting the food.
-You can accomplish that by investing in a special food bowl, or by simply placing a tennis ball, or your dog's favorite toy, on top of the food.
+You can accomplish that by investing in a special food bowl, or by simply placing a tennis ball, or your pet's favorite toy, on top of the food.

 - Reduce your dog’s food portions.
 If your dog is overweight, try to be more careful about the amounts of food they eat.
 Be stricter about what and how much you feed your dog to encourage weight loss.

-Wrapping it Up
+Wrapping Things Up

 Bernie’s high fiber grass bits are easy to give your dog and save you from dealing with all those messy powders that just stick to the bowl.
-The grass bits can be given to your dog as a tasty treat or included in one of your dog’s meals.
+The grass bits can be given to your pet as a tasty treat or included in one of your dog’s meals.
 We proudly stand behind our product and offer a 100% satisfaction guarantee.